uci-cbcl/tree-hmm/README.rst

 Note: there is already preliminary support for missing marks/species already present which I can make more user-friendly if there is interest.
-Raise an issue on Github if you're interested.
+There is also some work on allowing continuous observations (rather than the current binary-only observations).
+Raise an issue/feature request on Github if you're interested.

 Splitting the data